 If your medical and/or dental coverage is under Options 1 or 2, you will need to contact the applicable agency to request the cancellation.
 In turn, they will notify the System of your cancellation and the System will apply the changes to your benefit payments.

 If your medical and/or dental coverage is under Option 3 and, at any time during the plan year, if you would like to cancel either coverage, you will need to provide a letter to the System to cancel your election(s).
 The letter will need to specifically state that you would like to cancel your medical and/or dental insurance and the date in which you want the coverage to end - take into consideration that that the System issues benefit payments at the end of the month (e.g., if a retirement payment is dated December 31, that payment represents the December 1 check).
 The letter will also need to include your identifying information such as your name, address, last four of your social security number, phone number(s) and your signature (we cannot accept an electronic signature).
 If your spouse was receiving medical coverage from your account under a medicare supplement plan, it is required that your spouse sign the letter.
 This letter must be received prior to the 1st of the effective month and may be sent by mail, fax, or scan/email.

 Additional Insurance Information

 Return to Work: If you return to work with a PSPRS employer, your former employer, or through a PSPRS employer that utilizes Arizona Department of Administration (ADOA) insurance, and you meet the return to work guidelines, we may be able to apply the subsidy to your active medical and/or dental coverage.
 However, new members with (or a survivor of the system whose deceased spouse has) a membership (hire) date on/after September 13, 2013 will not be eligible for the Premium Benefit when they retire and if they become re-employed with a PSPRS employer and participate in active health care coverage provided by the members or survivors PSPRS employer.
-Contact our office to assist in this process.
+Contact Us to assist in this process.